tonytheleg/zookie-consumer-poc/README.md

 `make poc-up`

-> note, the kafka server always fails first run, it will restart.
-You may see errors in consumers at first.
-This is because it takes a minute for zookeeper to setup and I didnt implement healthchecks to make this pretty.
+> note, you'll likely see errors and things fail as there are dependencies on services.
+This is because it takes a minute for zookeeper and postgres to setup and I didnt implement healthchecks to make this pretty.

 ### Print all consumer logs (for looking at message consumption output)
 make consumer-logs

+### If you want clean logs to start with...
+make clean-logs # will prompt for your password for sudo

 ### Spin down